 - Dual diagnosis treatment

 Heroin addiction treatment takes place in partial hospitalization, intensive outpatient or outpatient programs.
 Each program has its own benefits and drawbacks.
 Most clients with heroin addictions need the safety, security and focus of residential, or inpatient, rehab.
-Some do well in intensive outpatient or outpatient programs.
+On the other hand, some do well in intensive outpatient or outpatient programs.

 For quality heroin addiction treatment, adults in the Pacific Northwest turn to Crestview Recovery in Portland, Oregon.
 At Crestview Recovery, people recovering from heroin take part in the therapies, educational sessions and treatments they need for a real chance of lasting recovery.
 Crestview Recovery offers several levels of care, including:

 Top professionals and masters-level therapists provide dual diagnosis treatment, individual therapy and trauma therapy at Crestview Recovery.
-If someone you love needs recovery from heroin addiction, call Crestview Recovery now at 866-580-4160.
+Therefore, if someone you love needs recovery from heroin addiction, call Crestview Recovery now at 866-580-4160.
 By making this call, you gain the support you need to get your loved one into recovery.